Scene Heatmaps: View user position and gaze data back over your scene(s).

 Step 3: You can then alter the dashboard filters (e.g. date range, user segment, Aggregate vs. time-lapse) or edit the data visualization using the options menu.

-- Aggregate - When looking at aggregate data you are analyzing the top 50k positional events recorded within that time period.
-Aggregate view will allow you to identify the most prominent positions in your scene, visualized as large clusters of cubes and heat.
+- Aggregate - When looking at aggregate data you are analyzing the top 50k events recorded within that time period.
+Aggregate view will allow you to identify the most prominent positions and gaze points in your scene, visualized as large clusters of cubes and heat.

-- Time-lapse - Viewing data over time allows you to visualize how players move around your scene in relation to the average session length.
+- Time-lapse - Viewing data over time allows you to visualize how players move and look around your scene in relation to the average session length.
 You can scrub through time to see how players move through the environment.
-Note: this is not based on time in a specific scene, it is mapping position events over their session time.
+Note: this is not based on time in a specific scene, it is mapping events over their entire session time.

 Step 4.
 This options menu gives you more granular control to change cube size and spacing.
 Each option described as follows: